 Metadata models are one of the more sophisticated elements of Digital Asset Management, yet they can make a big difference to the ROI obtained.
 A well thought through metadata design draws a good balance between having enough detail to allow assets to be easily found in searches but without it taking too long for cataloguing users to enter metadata.
 Similarly, once the model is complete, although you will be adapting it over time, ideally it should not need to change a great deal so you can avoid a lot extra work changing it.

-This article has only scratched the surface of this subject, but hopefully it should have given you some ideas for how to critically evaluate your own proposed DAM metadata model and incrementally improve the ROI you can generate as a result.
+This article has only scratched the surface of this subject, but hopefully it has given you some ideas for how to critically evaluate your own proposed DAM metadata model and incrementally improve the ROI you can generate as a result.